rikenshah/RoommateFinder/README.md

 ### Use Cases

-1. Recommendations
+#### Recommendations

-2. Chat
+#### Chat

+The application has an inbuilt chat where the users can chat with one another and can also do a group chat.
+The chat will help in easy communication between the roommates and the group chat will help if more than two roommates want to chat with one another.

-3. Personality API
+#### Personality API
-4. Search
+#### Search

 ### Team Information